Goblin (Dungeons & Dragons): Dungeons & Dragons 3.5 edition (2003–2007)

 The goblyn of Ravenloft was updated to this edition in Denizens of Dread (2004), but also appeared again in the Campaign Classics feature in Dragon #339 (January 2006).

 Dungeons & Dragons 4th edition (2008–2014)

 The goblin appears in the Monster Manual for this edition (2008), including the goblin cutter, the goblin blackblade, the goblin warrior, the goblin sharpshooter, the goblin hexer, the goblin skullcleaver, and the goblin underboss.
 The bugbear and the hobgoblin also appear under the goblin entry in this edition's Monster Manual.

 Dungeons & Dragons 5th edition (2014–present)

 Goblins feature in the first segment of the adventure Lost Mine of Phandelver, included in the 5th edition Dungeons & Dragons Starter Set (2014).
 The goblin also appears in the Monster Manual for this edition (2014), including the goblin boss.
 In Volo's Guide to Monsters Goblins, Hobgoblins, and Bugbears were featured as playable races under Monstrous Races.
-In Guildmasters' Guide to Ravnica Goblins were a playable race.
+Goblins were presented as a playable race in the Guildmasters' Guide to Ravnica, the "Magic: The Gathering crossovers Plane Shift: Ixalan and Plane Shift: Zendikar", as well as in Mordenkainen Presents: Monsters of the Multiverse, which also featured a more detailed backstory, antagonist versions and related creatures to the goblins.